The-Social-Proof-Foundation/mys-gas-pool/README.md

 # MySocial Gas Pool

-Mys Gas Pool is a service that powers sponsored transactions on MySocial at scale.
+MySocial Gas Pool is a service that powers sponsored transactions on MySocial at scale.
 It manages a database of gas coins owned by a sponsor address and provides APIs to reserve gas coins and use them to pay for transactions.
 It achieves scalability and high throughput by managing a large number of gas coin objects in the pool, so that it can sponsor a large number of transactions concurrently.